mpalash/aliakbarmehta/pages/cv.md

 :   **Of Men and Supermen**, India Art Festival, presented by TAO Art Gallery, Mumbai, IN

 2011
-:   **The Ballad of The War that Never Was, and other Bastardized Myths**, TAO Art Gallery, Mumbai, IN
+:   **The Ballad of The War that Never Was, and other Bastardised Myths**, TAO Art Gallery, Mumbai, IN

 ## Performance